On this page

 Your AFPS pension counts in full as income for UC, as does any taxable non-attributable service invaliding pension you get.

-War pension and its various supplements – none of which are taxable are ignored in full as income for UC.20 This also applies to tax-free invaliding pensions and attributable pensions paid under the armed forces attributable benefits (AFAB) scheme.21
+War pension and its various supplements – none of which are taxable are ignored in full as income for UC.19 This also applies to tax-free invaliding pensions and attributable pensions paid under the armed forces attributable benefits (AFAB) scheme.20

-This does not mean that you will always find yourself better off claiming UC than the benefits which UC replaces.
-For example, if you get a war pension and you claim UC, you are not treated as though you have limited capability for work (or limited capability for work-related activity).
-You may be expected to take part in work-related activity (at the discretion of your work coach at the jobcentre) until a work capability assessment is arranged for you.
-This is the case whether you are single or a member of a couple.
-You might not pass the work capability assessment, although you can challenge a decision you do not agree with.
-Seek advice about your own situation before making a claim.
+If you get a war pension and you claim UC, you are not automatically treated as though you have limited capability for work (or limited capability for work-related activity).
+You might be expected to take part in work-related activity until a work capability assessment is arranged for you.
+Your work coach at the jobcentre can agree to excuse you from any work-related activity while you wait for your work capability assessment, however.

-A GIP, whether for you or for a survivor, is disregarded as income for UC.24 SAPs and attributable SIPs, both of which are tax-free, are also disregarded in full.25
+A GIP, whether for you or for a survivor, is disregarded as income for UC.23 SAPs and attributable SIPs, both of which are tax-free, are also disregarded in full.24

 Armed forces independence payment (AFIP) is disregarded as income for UC.